 Alongside my prose writing, I am also a songwriter, lyricist and performer.
 Since 2013, I have written and composed over twenty of my own songs, and I have performed these songs at venues around the New England area (pictured at Black Gully Music Festival with Christopher Purcell).
 Writing for performance is an enjoyable extension of my skills as a prose writer as it combines my love of music with my passion for words.
 I draw upon my own experiences and those of others to create emotionally engaging songs that incorporate elements of traditional European and American folk music.

 In 2014, I recorded a demo CD – ‘Three Songs’ – which led to an opportunity to work with Christopher Purcell, a musician and composer with over twenty years’ experience of writing scores for opera and musical theatre The result of our first collaboration is ‘Lullaby & Lament – A Song Cycle’.
 For this project, I completed the lyrics for the 16 songs that make up the cycle, and Chris set these lyrics to music.
 ‘Lullaby & Lament’ explores and tells stories of the human cycle of life from the cradle to the grave, real stories both joyous and tragic.
-The genre is not pop or opera/theatre, but sits somewhere between the two.
-‘Lullaby & Lament’ is a unique work, yet accessible and compelling.

 In May 2016, Chris and I staged a concert of the song cycle in Armidale, where mezzo soprano Ruth Strutt from Opera Australia (pictured with Chris) performed the songs and Chris accompanied her on guitar.
 We are currently planning a second concert of the song cycle, and we have begun the process of engaging the services of musicians needed to make a recording.